iamdempa/challenge/README.md

 make test
 ```

+To make the endpoint testing more easier and before going for deployment, above command create 3 different instances (Docker containers, not Pods) of the application for each customer.

 Note: You can also execute into the docker container and test the api endpoint like below:

 ```
 // execute into the container
-docker exec -it hello-app bash
+docker exec -it hello-app-A bash

 // test
 pytest